Apostille and notarization

 - Follow the instructions on the form to submit.

-One Stop Student Services offers in-person notarization of student records (transcripts, enrollment verifications, and diplomas only).
-Visit a One Stop office and bring the documents that need to be notarized.
+One Stop Student Services offers in-person notarization of student records (transcripts, enrollment verifications, and diplomas only) on a limited basis.
+Please contact One Stop Student Services to inquire about availability of this service.

 - Processing your records